oguzhanakca/pp1-restaurant/README.md

 3. I want to be prepared what to expect at the restaurant.
 4. I want to know where the restaurant located.
 5. I want to know the contact address of restaurant.
+6. I want to go back to homepage in a misdirection.

 #### Returning User

 As a returning user,

-6. I want to see the menu.
+7. I want to see the menu.
-7. I want to know the working hours of the restaurant.
+8. I want to know the working hours of the restaurant.
-8. I want to find information if reservation is available.
+9. I want to find information if reservation is available.
-9. I want to find information if restaurant is open in that moment.
+10. I want to find information if restaurant is open in that moment.
-10. I want to find a contact number to call for reservation.
+11. I want to find a contact number to call for reservation.
-11. I want to find the social media accounts of restaurant.
+12. I want to find the social media accounts of restaurant.
-12. I want to find location of restaurant.
+13. I want to find location of restaurant.
-13. I want to leave suggestion or message to the staff.
+14. I want to leave suggestion or message to the staff.
+15. I want to go back to homepage in a misdirection.

 #### Site Owner

 As the site owner,

-14. I want the users to find information to contact us.
+16. I want the users to find information to contact us.
-15. I want users to find enough information if today reservation is available or not, before they contact us.
+17. I want users to find enough information if today reservation is available or not, before they contact us.
-16. I want users to see our menu.
+18. I want users to see our menu.
-17. I want users to see photos of events that we made in our restaurant.
+19. I want users to see photos of events that we made in our restaurant.
+20. I want users to move back to homepage in a misdirection.

 ## Design